 K-means clustering revealed two distinct clusters of response within the set of informative voxels voxels.
 Cluster 1 (green) is mostly centred within the lateral, inferior temporal cortex (bottom of the brain).
 Cluster 2 (red) is mostly centred the dorsal clusters (top of the brain).
 A minor sub-cluster (part of Cluster 1) was also detected within dorsal clusters.

 What this tells us is that it appears that the clusters are not separated spatially but also in the way they encode information about visual objects.

 So, what did we learn from all this?
-Well, first from a strictly pragmatic viewpoint we now know it’s perfectly possible to effectively decode information from just looking at human brains (using fMRI of course).
-But in addition to that, if we’re interested in the hows and whys of brain function, we also learned that some informaiton at least is encoded linearly within certain regions.
+Well, first from a strictly pragmatic viewpoint we now know it’s perfectly possible to effectively decode information from just looking at the activity of human brains (using fMRI of course).
+But in addition to that, if we’re interested in the hows and whys of brain function, we’ve also learned that some informaiton at least is encoded linearly within certain regions.
 Furthermore, the k-means clustering analysis revealed that the activation profile of these voxels is largely dependent on their location (lateral vs dorsal clusters).

 Abdi, H., O’Toole, A. J., Valentin, D., & Edelman, B. (2005).
 DISTATIS: The analysis of multiple distance matrices .
 Computer Vision and Pattern Recognition Workshops (pp. 42-42).
 IEEE.